Vamsi-IITI/Vamsi-IITI/README.md

-- 👋 Hi, I’m @Vamsi-IITI / Vamsi from I.I.T Indore Mechanical Engineering B.Tech
+- 👋 Hi, I’m @Vamsi-IITI / Raghuvamsi Bokka from I.I.T Indore Mechanical Engineering B.Tech
 - 👀 I’m interested in contributing something for the development and welfare of society , nation and nature through technology and knowledge
 - 🌱 My interests lie in fields of Robotics , Mechanical engineering and AI
 - 📫 How to reach me ... rvb20ubuntu@gmail.com